scoby-io/analytics-fastly/README.md

 - `var.salt`: This should be replaced with a salt value.

 4. Include this code in your Fastly service configuration to log request details for the specified workspace.

-## Additional Information

-- Scoby Analytics provides detailed documentation on how to integrate with their platform using Fastly, which can be found in their [integration guide](https://scobyanalytics.com/docs/integrations/fastly).